AtulACleaver/sem-03-dsa/00 PYQs/Mid Sem/01 Intro/README.md

        return q;
    }
    ```

+   O(n * log n * log n)
-4. What is the time complexity of the following code?
+3. What is the time complexity of the following code?
    ```c
    void sample(int n)
    {